nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |       |
 | Web client   | :x:                |       |
 | iOS client   | :white_check_mark: |       |

+Drafts is the other main Apple-native, Markdown-based notes app.
+It is much of the same as Bear - a comprehensive suite of well-designed, native Apple apps, without any Electron in sight, and with a comprehensive set of actions for Shortcuts for automating the app.
+The main difference between Drafts and Bear is that Drafts is much more focused on the initial capture of notes, and less on the organization of them.
+It is designed to be a quick, easy way to capture notes, and then you can figure out what to do with them later.

 ## Chasing the New Hot Thing™